|High School:||La Cueva HS|

 Played in all 37 games, making one start (versus Oregon, Feb.
 27) … averaged 8.0 points, 1.8 rebounds and 2.8 assists in 23.1 minutes per game as a freshman … secured Pac-12 All-Freshman Team honors … ranked 15th in the Pac-12 in assists per game (2.8) … compiled a 2.13 assist turnover ratio (102 assists, 48 turnovers) … ranked 11th in the Pac-12 in free throw percentage (80.4 pct, 82-102) and was second on the team in that category … led UCLA in three-point field goal percentage (38.5, 47-122, minimum 1.0 three-pointer made per game) … ranked 13th in the Pac-12 in three-point field goal percentage … in Pac-12 Conference games only, ranked second among Pac-12 players in free throw percentage (86.8 pct, 59-68) … scored in double figures in 10 games and eclipsed the 20-point plateau twice … his total of 47 three-point field goals ranks third in school history among UCLA freshmen … likewise, his 38.5 three-point field goal percentage ranks third among UCLA freshmen (behind Jason Kapono and Arron Afflalo, mimimum 1.0 three-pointer made per game) … scored a season-high 31 points in UCLA’s 87-83 double overtime loss to Oregon (Feb.
 27) … shot 7-for-17 in that game, making 12 of 13 free throws in a season-high 49 minutes … single-game total of 31 points is the second-highest total by any UCLA freshman in school history (Don MacLean scored 41 against North Texas on Dec.
 30, 1988) … single-game total of 31 points is the most by a UCLA freshman in a conference game … scored 20 points on 6-of-9 shooting (and 4-of-6 from three-point range) in UCLA’s 34-point win over USC (Jan.
 5) in his first-ever Pac-12 game … recorded a season-high six assists in three games … shot 59.1 percent (13-22) from the free throw line in UCLA’s first 13 games and shot 86.3 percent (69-80) from the free throw line in the team’s final 24 games … made at least one three-point field goal in 25 games.

 Four-year varsity basketball letterwinner at La Cueva High School (Albuquerque, N.M.) under head coach Frank Castillo … finished his high school career as New Mexico’s all-time single-season basketball scoring leader, totaling 1,050 points at La Cueva … eclipsed the previous New Mexico state record of 1,033 points set by 7-foot Nick Pino of Santa Fe St. Michael’s in 1963 … finished his high school career having scored 2,479 points … as a senior (2012-13), averaged 37.7 ppg, 8.5 rpg, 6.4 apg and 2.6 spg in leading La Cueva to a 22-6 overall record and appearance in the Class 5A quarterfinals … was named the 2013 Gatorade Player of the Year for New Mexico … secured Albuquerque Metro Player of the Year honors as a junior and senior … named the New Mexico Hall of Fame’s 2013 Male Athlete of the Year … also was named New Mexico “Mr. Basketball” by NMPreps.com in 2013 … as a junior (2011-12), averaged 24.6 ppg, 4.1 rpg, 5.2 apg and 2.0 spg … led La Cueva to the Class 5A state title game as a junior and to the state championship as a freshman (2009-10) … set La Cueva’s single-game scoring record on multiple occasions, scoring a career-high 52 points in a game against Eldorado on Feb.
-19, 2013 ... also had a season-high 44 points in one game as a junior … off the court, has volunteered locally on behalf of the Special Olympics, the Ronald McDonald House Charities and as a youth basketball coach.
+19, 2013 ... also had a season-high 44 points in one game as a junior … following his senior season, participated in the USA Basketball Men's U19 World Championship team training camp from June 14-16, 2013, at the U.S. Olympic Training Center in Colorado Springs, Colo. ... off the court, volunteered locally on behalf of the Special Olympics, the Ronald McDonald House Charities and as a youth basketball coach.

-Full name: Bryce Alford … born Jan.
-18, 1995 … Bryce is the middle of Steve and Tanya Alford’s three children … father, Steve, serves as UCLA’s head coach … older brother, Kory, is a teammate at UCLA … has one younger sister, Kayla … undeclared major.
+Full name: Bryce Alford ...
+Bryce is the middle of Steve and Tanya Alford’s three children … father, Steve, serves as UCLA’s head coach ... played alongside his older brother, Kory, at UCLA in 2013-14 and 2014-15 ... also has one younger sister, Kayla ... political science major.